 Ok, so let’s get this into perspective.
 This is the same girl who couldn’t go to a dinner party without taking not only a good bottle of wine, but more than likely entrée, main and dessert, and probably ingredients and a blender for a special cocktail and a present for the host/ess, and then stay to clean up.

 I was a chronic over-giver, and it needed to stop.
-IT needed to stop because if I didn’t get want I thought were my ‘dues’ in return, resentment, anger then sadness would result, and I’d end up feeling alone.
+IT needed to stop because if I didn’t get what I thought were my ‘dues’ in return, resentment, anger then sadness would result, and I’d end up feeling alone.
 (8 then 4 in ‘The Enneagram’ – my ‘lines’ as a 2.)

 After much (hard and painful) work, I realised that I had a deep lack of self-worth (I’m guessing from a poor body image), and that this pattern of over-giving, of being totally lovely, friendly, helpful and without any needs of my own had started as a means to gain love and approval and therefore an identity.
 Hmmmm?
 Yuck!